USA Today: Openly gay Olympic athlete turns down Pence meeting

 "You mean Mike Pence, the same Mike Pence that funded gay conversion therapy?"
 Rippon said in a January 17 interview with USA Today.

-The vice president's press secretary Alyssa Farah provided the newspaper with a rebuttal to Rippon's remarks.
+Alyssa Farah, a spokeswoman for Pence, provided the newspaper with a rebuttal to Rippon's remarks.

 "This accusation is totally false and has no basis in fact," Farah said in a statement.
 "Despite these misinformed claims, the vice president will be enthusiastically supporting all the US athletes competing next month in Pyeongchang."

-Note: This story has been updated to reflect comment from Pence's office.